 Do you need a rental car in Hawaii?

-So, do you need to have a rental car in Hawaii?
+So, WHY do you need a rental car in Hawaii?
 First, let’s start by saying that “do you need a rental car in Hawaii?” is a really broad question.

-There are four main islands in Hawaii: Oahu, Maui, Hawaii (the Big Island) and Kauai.
-Each island is very different and how much you need a rental car will vary based on where you’re staying.
+There are four main islands in Hawaii: Oahu, Maui, Hawaii (the Big Island), and Kauai.
+Each island is very different, and how much you need a rental car will vary based on where you’re staying.

 Hawaii rental car tips

 There are only so many rental cars in Hawaii, and you’ll want to reserve yours as soon as possible.
 Unlike many areas, rental cars in Hawaii rarely go down in price as you get closer to your travel dates.

 Gas is pricey in Hawaii, so I recommend going with the smallest car that you need.
-They once tried to give us a van in Kona, and we declined until they “found” a car.
+We were once offered a van in Kona, and we declined until they “found” a car.

 You might have heard some people say no, you don’t need a rental car in Oahu.
 I disagree.
 Yes, it may be an extra expense to park your rental car, especially if you’re staying in the Waikiki area.
 However, there is so much more to Oahu than Waikiki/Honolulu.

 There is one exception.
-If you’ll be flying into Honolulu (many people do as flights are often cheaper) and spending a day or two, you might not need a rental car.
+If you are flying into Honolulu (many people do as flights are often cheaper) and spending a day or two, you might not need a rental car.

 Do you need a rental car in Maui?

 We have done the road to Hana (as well as the backroad from Hana) in a small car with no problems at all.
 It can be a bit of a scary drive, but I’d honestly prefer to be in the smallest car possible in case you meet other cars along the road.

-If you’d be more comfortable taking a tour, that is definitely an option.
-I would consider it a moderate drive, not really too difficult.
-If you can drive the Road to Hana, you can definitely drive up Haleakala. 🙂
+If you’d be more comfortable taking a tour, that is an option.
+I would consider it a moderate drive, not too difficult.
+If you can drive the Road to Hana, you can drive up Haleakala. 🙂

 Do you need a rental car on the Big Island?

 I do recommend renting a Jeep on the Big Island over all of the other islands.
 There are beautiful places that you’ll want to see (Mauna Kea, Waipio Valley) and some of them are inaccessible by car.

 Check out my list of the 7 best things to do on the Big Island.
-You’ll see that they are pretty spread out over the island, you’ll definitely need a car.
+You’ll see that they are pretty spread out over the island, you’ll need a car.

 Although some of the most beautiful spots in Kauai are inaccessible, even by car, you will need a rental car on Kauai.
 Kauai is another place where I’d recommend upgrading to the 4-wheel drive if you’d like to have more access to certain areas.
 Some roads can be hard to access by car, especially if there has been a lot of rain.

 There will be rain.
 Did you know that the rainiest spot in the world is on Kauai?
 Mt.
 Waialeale averages more than 373 inches of rainfall each year.

-I wouldn’t skip the rental car in Kauai, you’re going to want to explore the beautiful Garden Isle as much as possible.
+I wouldn’t skip the rental car in Kauai; you’re going to want to explore the beautiful Garden Isle as much as possible.
 Check out my top 10 things to do in Kauai for what to do while you’re there.

-For multi-island vacations, it may be okay to skip the car in Oahu.
+For multi-island vacations, it may be okay to skip the rental car in Oahu.
 Especially if you’re only staying for a couple of days.
 If that’s part of your itinerary, you may also want to check out the best airline for interisland flights.